 The difficulty in estimating the ROI is that the skills and experience of an MBA graduate cannot be reduced to mere figures.
 Intellectual capacity, business skills and leadership qualities cannot be measured mathematically.
 The assumption that a more efficient global job market and salaries could adequately reflect all these factors is controversial.
 The ROI should be taken into account, but not perceived as a static or absolute value, as there are many unknown variables that cannot be put into the equation.

-“…if you take a brilliant young person or notso- young person that goes to a school that’s not in the top 50, they can often rise to the top just on the basis of their gifts.
+“…If you take a brilliant young person or notso- young person that goes to a school that’s not in the top 50, they can often rise to the top just on the basis of their gifts.
 I’ve seen that over the last 15 or 20 years.
 It’s hard to keep really, really bright people down—thankfully.
-And, finally, good fortune can affect these earnings—being at the right place at the right time, both in terms of landing a job and launching new products…” Thomas Cline, Co-author of “The ROI of the MBA”
+And, finally, good fortune can affect these earnings—being at the right place at the right time, both in terms of landing a job and launching new products…”, according to Thomas Cline, co-author of “The ROI of the MBA”.

 Forbes Magazine ranks MBA schools on the basis of the ROI achieved by graduates over a five-year period.
 This survey is conducted every five years and is probably the most relevant to the return on the investment.
 The 2010 ranking for US schools puts Stanford at the top of the list.
 In 2008, the average salary of MBA graduates who studied in 2004 was 225 000 USD.
 Their pre-MBA annual salary averaged 82 000 USD, and their five-year MBA gain (remuneration minus foregone salaries, tuition and fees) stands at 85 000 USD.
 The time needed to reach the break even point was 4.2 years.
 It should be noted that the five-year gain and the break-even point results could theoretically be beaten by less expensive schools.
 However, they would probably not be able to improve the graduate's MBA gain over a longer period after the break-even point.
 Do not be mesmerized by small figures when it comes to your expenses.
 Although cheaper schools may give a high ROI, in the long term they are probably not a better option.
 Tuition fees at Stanford for students in 2010 amounted to $102 000, while the average firstyear remuneration for graduates who studied in 2008 was $120 000.
 The highest percentage of alumni (42%) started working in finance and accounting; 29% went into consulting and 16% obtained employment in marketing and sales.